zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         (Option 1) If you use a certificate provided in `<api-layer-repository>/keystore/localhost`, add the configuration properties: `alias`, `path`, `password` to your `.yml` configuration file.

         **Note:** The keystore password is `password`.

-        <font color="red"> Can we include a snippet with these three configuration properties?</font>

         (Option 2) If you generate a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`, execute the script with the following parameters: